 Discussion

 When considering changes to ecological surveys, one must weigh the advantages of consistency with historical designs in the same or adjacent regions against potential gains in efficiency and flexibility of a new design.
-Systematic surveys provide good spatial coverage of the spatial domain and can thus be advantageous in the early, data-limited stages of a survey time series.
-A systematic fixed-grid design, as currently implemented in the EBS and NBS BTS, may be a logical choice for a Chukchi BTS as a natural extension to the established Bering Sea systematic fixed-grid design.
-Having evenly spaced sampling stations is advantageous in that the completion rate of stations per day is more consistent than with randomly chosen stations.
+A SYS design, as currently implemented in the Bering Sea BTS, may be a logical choice for a Chukchi BTS as a natural extension to the established Bering Sea SYS design.
+Surveys conducted under a SYS design provide good spatial coverage of the sampling domain and can thus be advantageous in the early, data-limited stages of a survey time series.
+Having evenly spaced sampling stations is also logistically advantageous, in that the completion rate of stations per day is more consistent than with stations chosen under randomized designs.
 When minimizing the survey CV is the top priority, systematic survey designs should ideally be created with random starting locations to slightly vary the locations of stations within the sampling frame.
-However, the fixed-grid design as currently implemented in all Bering Sea shelf bottom trawl surveys is the only practical option for systematic sampling in this case, due to logistical efficiencies in survey planning.
+However, the SYS design as currently implemented in all Bering Sea BTS is the most practical survey design due to those aforementioned logistical survey planning advantages.

-The main tradeoff of the logistical advantages of the systematic fixed-grid was the reduced quality of the statistical data products that might result from such a design, as observed in our simulation testing.
-We found that randomized designs provided more reliable estimates of abundance and precision than systematic fixed-grid designs for the US Chukchi Sea.
-While the True CV for many taxa were lower under a systematic fixed-grid, the estimates of the variance were less reliable (i.e., RRMSE of CV) when compared to both randomized designs.
+The main tradeoff of the logistical advantages of the SYS design was the reduced quality of the statistical data products that might result from such a design, as observed in our simulation testing.
+We found that randomized designs provided more reliable estimates of abundance and precision than SYS designs for the US Chukchi Sea.
+While the True CV for many taxa were lower under SYS, the estimates of the variance were less reliable (i.e., RRMSE of CV) when compared to both randomized designs.
 The tradeoff between the RRMSE of CV and True CV has been shown previously in the Gulf of Alaska when comparing proposed optimized STRS designs with historical STRS designs using similar simulation testing (Oyafuso et al., 2022).
 Variance is a critical measure of the quality of a survey and can be used as a data weight in stock assessment models, however the estimation of variance can be unreliable depending on the design of the survey, along with other considerations like variation in catchability (Kotwicki and Ono, 2019).
 The stratified random designs created in our analysis provided an advantageous combination of increased precision relative to SRS and increased reliability of the estimated CVs relative to the True CVs.